Welcome to Part 2 of:

 William even has a nice little video:

 And as anyone can attest, the Pyramids represent a sacred mountain.
 We can also note that the columns supporting the roofs of temples are symbolizing mountains seen by some scholars as pillars upholding they sky, hence the hieroglyphic writing of the word “pillar”.
 This attesting to the encyclopedia Britannica citation provided as our foundation above.
-The appearance of the four granite layers situated above the ceiling of the King’s chamber are also reminiscent of the four ‘blades’ that form the top section of the Djed pillar, the crown of Osiris-Djed (pictured here), and demonstrated by volcanic activity (pictured here).
-This symbolism is not only found in Egyptian mythology, but in Exodus as well while the 12 tribes were at their sacred Mountain of GOD:
+The appearance of the four granite layers situated above the ceiling of the King’s chamber is also reminiscent of the four ‘blades’ that form the top section of the Djed pillar, the crown of Osiris-Djed (pictured here), and demonstrated by volcanic activity (pictured here).
+This symbolism is not only found in Egyptian mythology but in Exodus as well while the 12 tribes were at their sacred Mountain of GOD:

 Exodus 24:4 So Moses wrote down all the words of the LORD.
 He got up early in the morning and built an altar with twelve pillars for the twelve tribes of Israel at the base of the mountain.